adiah-frontend-mentor/pricing-component-toggle/README.md

 ### The challenge

 Users should be able to:
+Users should be able to:

 - View the optimal layout for the component depending on their device's screen size
-- Navigate the slider using either their mouse/trackpad or keyboard
+- Control the toggle with both their mouse/trackpad and their keyboard
+- **Bonus**: Complete the challenge with just HTML and CSS

 ### Screenshot